-- MISO implemented several market design changes that improved efficiency and competitiveness in 2016: - ✓ February 1: The Regional Dispatch Transfer (RDT) constraint replaced the 1000 MW Subregional Power Balance Constraint, allowing 3,000 MW of flows North-to-South and 2,500 MW of flows South-to-North. - ✓ May 1: Ramp product implemented, contributing to low price volatility. - ✓ July 1: Emergency Pricing was implemented to prevent prices from being understated during emergency events. - September 1: The Real-Time Offer Enhancement (RTOE) was implemented to allow resources to update real-time offers intra-hour. - ✓ November 5: The day-ahead market moved ahead one half hour to more closely align with the gas market. - In May 2017, MISO implemented ELMP Phase 2 that allows an expanded set of fast-starting peaking resources to set energy prices.
+- MISO implemented several market design changes that improved efficiency and competitiveness in 2016: - ✓ February 1: The Regional Dispatch Transfer (RDT) constraint replaced the 1,000 MW Subregional Power Balance Constraint, allowing interregional flows of 2,500 MW - 3,000 MW.
+This produced substantial economic benefits. - May 1: Ramp product was implemented that slightly lowered prices and price volatility. - July 1: Emergency Pricing was implemented to prevent prices from being understated during emergency events. - ✓ September 1: The Real-Time Offer Enhancement (RTOE) was implemented to allow resources to update real-time offers intra-hour. - In May 2017, MISO implemented ELMP Phase 2 that allows an expanded set of fast-starting peaking resources to set energy prices.